 Theorem \ref{thm:presence of feedback} implies that the above result can be extended to the case where feedback exists.
-Similar to \eqref{eq:thm4 discussion eq2}, if $\mathP$ is a class of deterministic laws, i.e, $X_t$ is a function of previous inputs and outputs given $\theta$, then,
+Similar to \eqref{eq:thm4 discussion eq2}, if $\mathP$ is a class of deterministic laws, i.e, $X_t$ is a function of $\theta$ and previous outputs, then,

 Recall, this is $T$ times the channel capacity in the presence of feedback.
 Again, if we can find the capacity achieving scheme, it will give us the minimax filter.